DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 ###J

 #####JavaScript
 JavaScript is a small, special-purpose programming language for running small programs directly on web pages, within the web browser.
-JavaScript is very popular for common tasks such as checking whether all fields of a web form have been filled in, or for building websites that behave like software applications (like, for example, web mail services).
+JavaScript is very popular for common tasks such as checking whether all fields of a web form have been filled in, or for building websites that behave like software applications (such as web mail services).
 Despite its name, JavaScript is unrelated to the more complex programming language Java.

 #####JPEG or JPG (Joint Photographic Experts Group)
 A file format used for digital images.
 The JPEG format is primarily intended for photographs and full-color artworks.
 Unlike the GIF format, the JPEG format has a rich color palette of millions of colors.
 But it also compresses data through reduction of visual details, resulting in a loss of image quality.
+In practice however, by using low compression rates, this loss is barely visible to the human eye.
 For full-color images, the JPEG format nevertheless yields better results, with smaller file sizes, than the GIF format.

 ###K